 When it comes to navigation, entertainment and information, Peterbilt gave details of new enhancements to SmartNav, its proprietary system.
 Now included in SmartNav are expanded audio controls and 10 new virtual gauges.
 New standard virtual gauges include engine oil temperature, and transmission temperature.

-The company also announced the availability of PreSet Plus hub systems as standard equipment on all Peterbilt class 8 trucks.
+The company also announced it is making ConMet's PreSet Plus hub system standard equipment on all Peterbilt Class 8 trucks.
 PreSet Plus hub systems, it says, are designed to improve serviceability and reliability of vehicle wheel ends.